AlexParamonov/save_queue/README.md

 ### Validation

-If you want to use validation, include SaveQueue::Plugins::Validation and implement #valid? method.
+To use validation include SaveQueue::Plugins::Validation and implement #valid? method.
-You may got failed objects from save_queue.errors\[:validation] array.
+Failed objects are stored in save_queue.errors\[:validation] array.
 \save_queue.errors are empty if no errors occurs

     require 'save_queue'